drimal/llm_manager/README.md

 - **Providers:** `OpenAIClient`, `AnthropicClient`, `BedrockClient`, `OllamaClient`, and `GeminiClient` (Gemini is optional and lazy-imports `google-generativeai`).
 - **Validation:** `pydantic` is a required runtime dependency used for `LLMResponse` and other data models.
 - **Streaming:** Providers support streaming where the upstream SDK exposes it.
 Streaming yields `LLMResponse` chunks.
+- **Streaming:** Providers support streaming where the upstream SDK exposes it.
+Streaming yields `str` chunks (text fragments) from all providers for consistency; non-streaming calls return a single `LLMResponse` Pydantic model.
 - **Rate limiting:** Built-in `RateLimiter` utility supports token-bucket style throttling per-call via the `rate_limit` argument.
 - **Retry:** Providers use a `retry_call` helper with exponential/backoff support for transient errors.
 - **Testing:** A test suite (pytest) exists under `tests/`; run tests with your project venv Python: